Judicial Officers with Leadership Responsibilities, 28-30 April 2027

 Judicial Officers with Leadership Responsibilities

-The NJCA Program Advisory Committee, with the support of the NJCA Council, has built and strengthened the delivery of its judicial leadership programs over the past couple of years as the national educator.
+The NJCA continues to build and strengthened the design, development and delivery of its judicial leadership programs as the national educator.

-In April 2027, a new Judicial Officers with Leadership Responsibilities program will be delivered.
-This program is designed especially for judicial leaders facing contemporary challenges and the pressures of internal and external scrutiny.
-The new program rationale and corresponding sessions will allow judicial leaders to take a deeper dive into practical strategies to build, strengthen and maintain thriving, high performance judicial workplaces that optimise workplace harmony, diversity and inclusion.
+In April 2027, the Judicial Officers with Leadership Responsibilities program will be delivered, focusing on the contemporary challenges and the pressures of internal and external scrutiny that judicial leaders face.
+The new program rationale and corresponding sessions will take judicial leaders on a deeper dive into practical strategies to build, strengthen and maintain thriving, high performance judicial workplaces that optimise workplace harmony, diversity and inclusion.

 The role of a judicial leader carries complexity with it every day.
-Program sessions will focus on these complexities and the need to hone and apply both soft and hard skills at will.
-Judicial leaders:
+Program sessions will focus on these complexities and the application of both soft and hard skills.
+Sessions will explore how judicial leaders:

 • embody the role of chief diplomat and guardian of trust;